-Staphylococcus epidermidis is a gram-positive, catalase-positive, coagulase-negative cocci in clusters.
-Novobiocin sensitive.
+Staphylococcus epidermidis is a gram-positive, catalase-positive, coagulase-negative cocci in clusters and is novobiocin sensitive.
 S. epidermidis commonly infects prosthetic devices and IV catheters producing biofilms.
 Staphylococcus saprophyticus is novobiocin resistant and is a normal flora of the genital tract and perineum.
 S. saprophyticus accounts for the second most common cause of uncomplicated urinary tract infection (UTI).

 Streptococcus pneumoniae is a gram-positive, encapsulated, lancet-shaped diplococci, most commonly causing otitis media, pneumonia, sinusitis, and meningitis.
-Streptococcus viridans consist of Strep. mutans and Strep mitis found in the normal flora of the oropharynx commonly causing dental carries and subacute bacterial endocarditis (Strep. sanguinis).
+Streptococcus viridans consist of Strep. mutans and Strep mitis found in the normal flora of the oropharynx commonly that cause dental carries and subacute bacterial endocarditis (Strep. sanguinis).

 Streptococcus pyogenes is a gram-positive group A cocci which can cause pyogenic infections (pharyngitis, cellulitis, impetigo, erysipelas), toxigenic infections (scarlet fever, necrotizing fasciitis), and immunologic infections (glomerulonephritis and rheumatic fever).
 ASO titer detects S. pyogenes infections.

 Streptococcus agalactiae is a gram-positive group B cocci that colonize the vagina and is found mainly in babies.
-Pregnant women need to be screened with GBS at 35-37 weeks of gestation.
+Pregnant women need screening for Group-B Strep (GBS) at 35 to 37 weeks of gestation.